 Addiction is a disease that reaches people across age, race, gender and income groups.
 Individuals and families of all shapes and sizes are affected.
-The Wyoming Department of Health and our partners are taking action to help prevent high rates of opioid abuse and overdose related deaths.
+The Wyoming Department of Health and our partners are taking action to help prevent high rates of opioid abuse and misuse, as well as overdose-related deaths.

 What is an opioid?